alessiomarotta/shpd-seed-finder/README.md

 git apply changes.patch
 ```

-4. Compile and run the application.
-If you prefer to build the JAR archive and run it separately use the `desktop:release` target instead.
+4. Compile the application with the following command:

 ```
-./gradlew desktop:debug
+./gradlew desktop:release
 ```